icarus-sim/icarus-sim.github.io/index.md

 ### Configuration
 Before using the simulator, you need to install all required dependencies.

-If you use Ubuntu (version 13.10+) you can run the script `ubuntusetup.sh` located in the `scripts` folder which will take of installing all the dependencies.
+If you use Ubuntu (version 13.10+) you can run the script `ubuntusetup.sh` located in the `scripts` folder which will take of installing all the required dependencies.
 To run it, execute the following commands:

     $ cd <YOUR ICARUS FOLDER>
     $ cd scripts